pinionai/pinionai-streamlit-agent/docs/GCPDeploy.md

 # Deploy AI Agent to Google Cloud Run

-This guide provides step-by-step instructions on how to deploy the Pinion AI chat application to Google Cloud Run, including configuration of required environment variables using a `.env` file.
+This guide provides step-by-step instructions on how to deploy the Pinion AI chat application to Google Cloud Run, including configuration of required environment variables using a `.env` file, or `env.yaml`.

 ## Prerequisites